tenzir/tenzir/README.md

 docker network create -d bridge --subnet 172.42.0.0/16 vast_nw
 ```

-Use detach and publish the default port to start a VAST node
+Use detach and publish the default port to start a VAST node:

 ``` sh
 docker run --network=vast_nw --name=vast_node --ip="172.42.0.2" -d -v /tmp/vast:/data vast-io/vast start
 ```

-Import a Zeek conn log to the detached server instance
+Import a Zeek conn log to the detached server instance:

 ``` sh
 docker run --network=vast_nw -i -v /tmp/vast:/data vast-io/vast -e '172.42.0.2' import zeek < zeek_conn.log
 ```

-Other subcommands like `export` and `status` can be used just like the `import`
+Other subcommands, like `export` and `status`, can be used just like the
-command shown above.
+`import` command shown above.

 ## Scientific Use